codecrafters-io/build-your-own-redis/stage_descriptions/auth-05-nm2.md

 $ ./your_program.sh
 ```

-It'll then send an `ACL SETUSER` command to create a user.
+It'll send an ACL SETUSER command with the 'on' flag to create and enable a user.
 The tester will then send an `ACL SETUSER` command with the `on` flag to enable the user.

 ```bash
 $ redis-cli